5/14/2025

 Jason McCarthy

-Maxim Group
+Analyst, Maxim Group

 Got it.
-And in terms of your interactions with FDA, has there been more emphasis from them on pain or function, or do they want to see both, reduction of pain with functional improvement?
+And in terms of your interactions with FDA, has there been more emphasis from them on pain or function, or do they want to see both, you know, reduction of pain with functional improvement?

 speaker

-Lance Alspach
+Lance Allspot

 Chairman and Chief Executive Officer

 Well, I will tell you that I think it's all open for discussion.
 We haven't had specific feedback that, for example, function would be dropped from the protocol.
 I know in some cases it has been in the past, but we continue to collect data on both of our secondary endpoints and our primary efficacy endpoints.
 We'll continue to work with the FDA and discuss a whole host of matters, including what they really want to focus on as we get closer to enrollment.
-So I think what we can look forward to is certainly pain will be a very meaningful endpoint.
-Function, I think, is something we have a little bit more flexibility in terms of discussing.
+I think what we can look forward to is certainly pain will be a very meaningful endpoint.
+Function, I think, is something that we have a little bit more flexibility in terms of discussing.

 speaker